nathanenglehart/nathanenglehart.github.io/t-test.md

 ### Interpreting Results

-To interpret the results of a T-Test, one needs to know four values:
+To interpret the results of a one or two sample T-Test, one needs to know four values:

 - The T value.
 - The degrees of freedom of the T-Test.